lingo-reviews/tenets/README.md

 Thank you for testing lingo in it's infancy.
 Please open an issue for any bugs or feature requests.

 This is Alpha.
-The libs are woefully under unit tested and have more todos than comments.
+The libs are woefully under unit tested and have more TODOs than comments.
 There will be bugs.
-At this early stage, we are interested in your assesment of lingo's usefullness and potential.
+At this early stage, we are interested in your assessment of lingo's usefulness and potential.

 Okay, with that out of the way, let's get started.